Jerick-Gamboa/Data-Analyst-Portfolio/README.md

 # Hi, I'm Jerick 👋

-I'm a fresh Bachelor of Science in Information Technology graduate interested in Data Analytics, Data Operations, and Business Operations.
+I'm a fresh Bachelor of Science in Information Technology graduate interested in Data Analytics and Data Management.

 ## 🛠️ Skills